-IFRC warns of flood danger in Europe with sudden thaw and heavy rain26/03/2018 - by the Climate Centre
+IFRC warns of flood danger in Europe with sudden thaw and heavy rain

 (This story appeared first on the IFRC website yesterday.
 In 2016 scientists concluded that climate change had played an important role in the heavy rains that caused major disruption in France in May that year, while in January the River Seine again rose almost to its 2016 peak.)